On the night of December 7, Colombia’s windows, balconies, and sidewalks come alive in one of the country’s neatest traditions.

 During medieval times, a debate arose among Catholic scholars over whether or not Mary was free of original sin.

-Catholic thinkers pretty much universally agreed that Mary was free from personal sin, a doctrine established by the Council of Trent in the 1500s, but there was debate whether or not she carried the legacy of Adam and Eve’s fall or not.
+Catholic thinkers nearly universally agreed that Mary was free from personal sin, a doctrine established by the Council of Trent in the 1500s.
+However, there was disagreement about whether or not she carried the legacy of Adam and Eve’s fall.

-So, by the 16th century, the belief that Mary’s conception was free form sin had become popularly accepted by many Catholics, although debate still continued among scholars and church officials.
+By the 16th century, the belief that Mary’s conception was free form sin had become popularly accepted by many Catholics, although debate still continued among theologians and church officials, and the church had no settled doctrine.

-In 1849, seeking to settle the debate, Pope Pius IX published an encyclical polling bishops on the issue, and the overwhelming majority agreed that Mary’s conception was indeed immaculate.
+In 1849, seeking to settle the debate once and for all, Pope Pius IX published an encyclical polling bishops on the issue, and the overwhelming majority agreed that Mary’s conception was indeed immaculate.

 Some Orthodox Catholic Churches, like the Ethiopian Church also accept it, while others do not.

-Therefore, December 8th is celebrated around the world, with Colombia being no exception.
+Therefore, December 8th is celebrated as a feast day of The Solemnity of the Immaculate Conception around the Catholic world, with Colombia being no exception.

 In anticipation of the declaration by Pius of the Immaculate Conception in 1854, Catholics around the world lit candles.

-That means the first Day of the Little Candles was a worldwide event, not just a Colombian tradition.
+That means the first Little Candles Day was a worldwide event, not just a Colombian one.

-On the Noche de las Velitas, people around Colombia light colorful candles and place them on sidewalks, balconies, and windowsills in honor of the Virgin Mary.
+On the Día de las Velitas, people around Colombia light colorful candles and place them on sidewalks, balconies, and windowsills in honor of the Virgin Mary.

 What to Expect on Little Candles Day?

-Different cities have slightly different traditions and ways of celebrating the night of the little candles.
+Different cities and towns, and even different families, all have slightly different traditions and ways of celebrating the night of the little candles.

 The next day, it is common for people to hang white flags in honor of the Virgin Mary as well.

-Sometimes they get lit the or the weekend before the Day of the Little Candles, depending on just what day of the week December 7 falls.
+Sometimes they get lit the weekend before the Day of the Little Candles, depending on just what day of the week December 7 falls.

 This is quite common in other cities and towns around Colombia as well.